jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Audio Drivers Installation.md

 ![](/images/Audio%20Drivers%20Installation.jpg)

-It has been that there is a requirement of 4.11 kernel version for Realtek-ALC1220 to support.
-So if you too built a your new PC like me then it might be helpful to you for temporary replacement.
-Uninstall your alsa-base and reinstall latest version it will work fine.
+To support my freshly built PC, 4.11 kernel version for Realtek-ALC1220 was needed to support its audio.
+So, if you too are building your own new PC like me then this might help you as a  temporary fix.
+Uninstall your alsa-base and reinstall latest version it should work fine.

 ```sh
 sudo apt-get remove alsa-base